CocoaPress/docs/docs/Advanced/Troubleshooting.md

 ### My Display is All White
 If your display after assembly is showing a full white screen and nothing else, it's possible your flat flex cable (FFC) between the actual LCD Panel and your display controller isn't properly seated.
 Follow the display assembly steps in the [Assembly Manual](../Assembly/index.md) and verify that the cable is fully inserted.

+### Probe Only Meshes One Point

+In the event of an electrical or wiring issue that causes your probe to be disconnected, your printer will be unable to mesh the bed or adjust the probe offset correctly.
+You can use the `Advanced Settings -> Endstops` menu to diagnose this setup.

+The 'disabled' state of an endstop is grey, an "off" endstop is Cocoa Press brown, and the "on" state is Cocoa Press orange.
+If using the spatula doesn't change the state of the Z_MAX endstop, please contact support at <a href="mailto:hello@cocoapress.com">hello@cocoapress.com</a> for further diagnostic help.

+### Printer is at -65C?
+How?

+When a thermistor (temperature sensor) for the extruder is disconnected, the display on the homepage may show one temperature value as being -65C.
+Preheating your Cocoa Cores will cause a MIN_TEMP error as listed [above](#the-printer-is-reporting-min_temp-and-not-letting-me-print).

 ## Extrusion & Printing Troubleshooting

 ### First Layer Height Issues